 Treatment for stage 3 IBC typically includes a method called a multimodal approach, which involves a combination of three treatments:

-• Systemic therapies.
-Systemic therapies impact organs and tissues throughout your body and can help to shrink the cancer before surgery.
+• Systemic therapies: Systemic therapies affect organs and tissue throughout your body and can help shrink cancer before surgery.
 Some examples of systemic therapies include:

 • chemotherapy, which uses strong drugs to kill cancer cells or slow their growth